AOT-Technologies/forms-flow-ai/USAGE.md

 ### [STEP 3](#) Reviewer Tasks

 * Log in to http://localhost:3000 (forms-flow-web) with valid [default user credentials for the reviewer](./forms-flow-idm/keycloak/README.md#formsflow-ai-user-credentials).
-* After the login is successful you will be redirected to http://localhost:3000/task.
+* After the Log in is successful you will be redirected to http://localhost:3000/task.

 ![Image 9](https://user-images.githubusercontent.com/83584866/124597833-92349880-de81-11eb-8d47-6f724627a651.PNG)